madhuni/jewellery-profile-spa/README.md

 owned jewellery.
 * A new item can be added by using the add button.
 The modal window will ask for the Item type and image url in order to add the new jewellery item.
 * Items added in the collections can be edited.
-A modal window will appear asking for item type, item material and item image url.
-A proper URL and the proper material is required for editing the item successfully.
-In case if details provided are not valid, item can be lost from the collection.
+A modal window will appear asking for item type, item material and item image url. **A proper URL and the proper material is required for editing the item successfully.
+In case if details provided are not valid, item can be lost from the collection**.
+There are three types of material which can be provided:
+	* Gold
+	* Diamond
+	* Silver
 * Brand Image can be used to navigate to the home page.